Kotlin/KEEP/proposals/compile-time-dependency-resolution.md

 }
 ```

-As you can see on the first example, `A.isValid()` becomes automatically available inside the methods scope.
-The equivalence for that without the KEEP-87 would be to manually use `with (V)` inside each one of them, as you can see in the second example.
+As you can see in the first example, `A.isValid()` becomes available inside the method’s scope automatically.
+The equivalent version of doing this without KEEP-87 is to manually add `with (V)` inside each method, as you can see in the second example.

 ## Composition and chain of evidences